MrPotato9048/COMPS381F-Group-Project---Image-Share/README.md

 - Certain format requirement for password (at least 8 characters)
 - Password and re-entered password should be identical
 ## Post
-A full page for viewing a post by a user.<br/>
+A full page for viewing a post by a user.<br>
-User can view their latest post in index, while a link to create posts will be rendered to users without any posts.<br/>
+User can view their latest post in index, while a link to create posts will be rendered to users without any posts.<br>
-In default, the user developer has a post.<br/>
+In default, the user developer has a post.<br>
 Function within a post (not implemented yet):
 - Like
 - Posting a comment
+## Create/upload
+User can upload an image to the database.<br>
+There are multiple error handlings:
+- No files being upload
+- File failed to be uploaded to the database